envoyproxy/gateway/site/content/en/latest/user/http-routing.md

 Before testing HTTP routing to the `example-svc` backend, get the Gateway's address.

+> Note: Envoy Gateway supports both IPV4 and FQDN-based EndPointSlice address types.
+> In Envoy Gateway, instead of a backend deployment, you can use a public fqdn for your EndPointSlice.
+> To learn more EndPointSlice Support infos, refer to the [EndPointSlice FQDN documentation][].

 ```shell
 export GATEWAY_HOST=$(kubectl get gateway/example-gateway -o jsonpath='{.status.addresses[0].value}')
 ```